maindev/testandset-site/content/en/_index.md

 +++

 {{% blocks/cover title="TestAndSet" image_anchor="top" height="full" color="primary" byline="Photo by Dominik Dvořák on Unsplash" %}}
+With TestAndSet we provide a service where you can handle atomic operations in distributed environments.

+You don't need to setup your own locking tool.

 With TestAndSet you can handle custom web-based mutexes from the TestAndSet API.

 Mutexes can be integrated in your scripts, whereever you need them.